Who is The Masked Singer? Spoilers, theories and clues revealed

 “When I was a child, I used to go on holiday on a private plane,” they revealed, including in a later episode that they grew up on an island earlier than heading to the brilliant lights.

-Reality or lie: One in all these is true – Pineapple is my favorite meals/My girlfriend could be very well-known/Performing modified my life
+Reality or lie: One in every of these is true – Pineapple is my favorite meals/My girlfriend could be very well-known/Performing modified my life

-Theories: The panel recommended John Barrowman, Louie Spence, Adam Lambert and NSYNC’s JC Chasez, whereas viewers at dwelling additionally appear satisfied that Unicorn is Barrowman or probably Glee’s Matthew Morrison.
+Theories: The panel instructed John Barrowman, Louie Spence, Adam Lambert and NSYNC’s JC Chasez, whereas viewers at house additionally appear satisfied that Unicorn is Barrowman or probably Glee’s Matthew Morrison.

 Who’s Hedgehog?